This guide explains how to use the board for administrators.

 When you check it, it marks the card as complete at this step.

-[Show on Workflow]
+[Show on workflow]

 Checking this box will display this step in the workflow on the card.
 The card will show the workflow and your current step.
 Special steps, such as “Canceled,” can be excluded from the workflow display on the card by unchecking this box.

-[Move to List]
+[Move to list]

 Move the card to the specified list.